My Little Sister (2020 film)

-My Little Sister (Schwesterlein) is a 2020 Swiss drama film written and directed by Stéphanie Chuat and Véronique Reymond.
-It was selected to compete for the Golden Bear in the main competition section at the 70th Berlin International Film Festival.
-It was selected as the Swiss entry for the Best International Feature Film at the 93rd Academy Awards, but it was not nominated.
+My Little Sister (German: Schwesterlein) is a 2020 Swiss drama film written and directed by Stéphanie Chuat and Véronique Reymond and starring Nina Hoss and Lars Eidinger.
+It premiered in the Competition section of the 70th Berlin International Film Festival in February 2020 and was selected as the Swiss entry for the Best International Feature Film at the 93rd Academy Awards.
+At the 2021 Swiss Film Awards, it won Best Fiction Film, Best Cinematography, Best Film Editing, and Best Screenplay.

-Plot
+Synopsis

-A gifted playwright pushes her twin sibling, a famous stage actor, back into the limelight though he's suffering from cancer.
+Lisa, a playwright living in Switzerland, becomes preoccupied with helping her twin brother Sven, a well-known stage actor, after he falls seriously ill.
+Her efforts to support him and bring him back to the theatre begin to overshadow the rest of her life.